GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/4-Using-Langchain.md

 The `~/labs/02-LAB-02/4-Using-Langchain/completed` folder contains the completed solution for this lab.
 :::

-2. To simplify code, the LangChain package makes use of environment variables.
-The `.env` file in this lab will reflect the naming conventions of the LangChain packages and differs from previous labs.
-Open the `.env` file in the Visual Studio Code editor.

-3. Add the following settings to the `.env` file, populating the MongoDB connection string and replacing the values from the deployed Azure OpenAI service:
+2. Edit following settings to the `.env` file, populating the MongoDB connection string and replacing the values from the deployed Azure OpenAI service:

    ```bash
    MONGODB_CONNECTION_STRING=<MONGODB_CONNECTION_STRING>